himanku/Pear-website/README.md

 ## Our Learnings
 On this journey we faced many issues, but we keep motivated each other with patience.

-- We learned the importance of pre-planning.
+- We learnt the importance of pre-planning in any project.

-- We all learned how to read and understand the code of other team members.
+- We learnt how to read and understand the code of other team members.

-- We learned the step by step execution of the project.
+- We learnt the step by step execution of the project.

-- We learned the importance of effective communication, online-collaboration and team-work.
+- We learnt the importance of effective communication, online-collaboration and team-work.

-- We learnt to resolve code conflicts in GitHub.
+- We learnt how to resolve code conflicts in GitHub.

-Source Code (GitHub link):- https://github.com/himanku/nutty-way-5713
+Source Code (GitHub link) - https://github.com/himanku/nutty-way-5713

 ### Thank you